How to prepare Septic Systems for the winter season?

-Preparing Septic Systems for winter season
+A short guide to preparing Septic Systems for the winter season

 Many residences are seasonal in cold climate countries.
-Shutting down septic tanks and sewage treatment plants for the winter is of highest importance for seasonal homeowners to extend the life of their septic system and septic tanks and to keep it in good operation.
+Shutting down septic tanks and sewage treatment plants for the winter is of the highest importance for seasonal homeowners to extend the life of their septic system and septic tanks and to keep it in good operation.
 Precautions that will be taken during the fall season will help prevent septic systems to freeze and avoid surprises in the spring.

 The beginning of the winter season is a good time for a general inspection of septic systems.
 A good recommendation is to ensure proper drainage of water supply lines of the septic system before the winter.
 Check any flexible hoses to ensure they are drained completely.
-By ensuring that all water is out of the lines you will avoid freezing of the pipes.
+By ensuring that all water is out of the lines you will avoid freezing the pipes.

 Flush toilets several times and add septic antifreeze to the septic tank.
 Note that automotive antifreeze or salts should not be added to your plumbing.
-After disconnecting electrical supplies to the pump, softener, dishwasher or water heater you may drain them with a hose.
+After disconnecting electrical supplies to the pump, softener, dishwasher, or water heater you may drain them with a hose.
 All lines will be reconnected in the spring.

 You may be considering pumping the septic tank if the house will be closed for the winter, or in case it will be used a few times only.
 In case you live in a place with the presence of high groundwater table, pump out the septic tank only if it was designed for high groundwater table conditions.
-A septic tank which is left full for the winter months without being used will get very cold and sewage can even freeze in the inside.
-Re-starting the spring season with an empty septic tank when the temperature of the ground starts to rise again will allow you to start newly with warm effluent.
+A septic tank that is left full for the winter months without being used will get very cold and sewage can even freeze inside.
+Re-starting the spring season with an empty septic tank when the temperature of the ground starts to rise again will allow you to start new with warm effluent.
 This may be desirable for the soil treatment area.
 If you are equipped with an electric aerobic treatment unit, make sure that the blower is shut off in case of a long absence.
 Always follow detailed manufacturer requirements.
 If you are equipped with a non-electric sewage treatment plant this will be of course not necessary.

 Avoid cutting the grass over the soil treatment area after the end of September.
 The grass will help capture snow which will provide natural insulation over the septic system, which may help prevent freezing of the septic tank.
 An extra layer of straw or leaves may be spread just over the septic system to provide additional natural insulation.
 Remember that all precautions taken in the fall may help prevent a frozen septic system and avoid any surprises in the spring!

 Septic systems need a plumbing vent to ventilate the septic tank and evacuate gases.
 This pipe must remain open under all weather and use conditions.
-For homes used intermittently during the winter months it can happen that vent pipes get dry, allowing gases produced by the septic tank to seep back into the house.
+For homes used intermittently during the winter months, it can happen that vent pipes get dry, allowing gases produced by the septic tank to seep back into the house.

 An insulated vent pipe can be the answer to this problem.
 Modifying the height and location of the vent is another possibility and may help.